 We use technology and networks to simplify complex business processes.
-We are primarily focused on logistics and supply chain management processes.
-Our solutions business predominantly cloud-based and are focused on improving the productivity, performance and logistics-intensive of businesses.
+We are primarily focused on logistics and supply chain management processes. business Our solutions predominantly cloud-based and are focused on improving the productivity, performance and security of logistics-intensive businesses.
 Customers use our modular, software-as-a-service ("SaaS") and data solutions to route, schedule, track and measure delivery resources; plan, allocate and execute shipments; rate, audit and pay transportation invoices; access and analyze global trade data; research and perform trade tariff and duty calculations; file customs and security documents for imports and exports; and complete numerous other logistics processes by participating in a large, collaborative multi-modal logistics community.
 Our pricing model provides our customers with flexibility in purchasing our solutions either on a subscription, transactional or perpetual license basis.
 Our primary focus is on serving transportation providers (air, ocean and truck modes), logistics service providers (including third-party logistics providers, freight forwarders and customs brokers) and distribution-intensive companies for which logistics is either a key or a defining part of their own product or service offering, or for which our solutions can provide an opportunity to reduce costs, improve service levels, or support growth by optimizing the use of assets and information.

-The impact of the Pandemic on global trade both in the short-term and over the longer-term remains uncertain at this time.
+The Pandemic continues to have an impact on global trade.
 Since the start of the Pandemic in March 2020, we have observed some reduced shipment volumes across various modes of transportation and are aware of some customers who have reduced or temporarily suspended operations or are otherwise experiencing financial hardship.
 However, at the same time we have seen several other areas of our business where shipment and order volumes have remained stable or, in some cases, have seen increased volumes as a result of the Pandemic.
 We don't know what the impact of these events will be on overall global trade volumes and the use of Descartes' products and services by its customers and whether an impact will only be temporary or may continue for an extended period of time.
 It is also not clear at this time whether, as a result of the Pandemic and related events, companies and/or consumers will alter trading, manufacturing and/or buying patterns over the longer-term from the patterns we have observed in the global economy in the past.